Montreal: Education

 The education system in Quebec is different from other systems in North America.
 Between high school (which ends at grade 11) and university, students must go through an additional school called CEGEP.
 CEGEPs offer pre-university (2-years) and technical (3-years) programs.
 In Montreal, seventeen CEGEPs offer courses in French and five in English.

 French-language elementary and secondary public schools in Montreal are operated by the Centre de services scolaire de Montréal (CSSDM), Centre de services scolaire Marguerite-Bourgeoys and the Centre de services scolaire de la Pointe-de-l'Île.

 English-language elementary and secondary public schools on Montreal Island are operated by the English Montreal School Board and the Lester B. Pearson School Board.

 With four universities, ten other degree-awarding institutions, and 12 CEGEPs in an 8 km radius, Montreal has the highest concentration of post-secondary students of all major cities in North America (4.38 students per 100 residents, followed by Boston at 4.37 students per 100 residents).

-Higher education (English)
+Higher education in English

 Established in 1821, McGill University is the oldest operating university in Montreal.